OnniSaarni/SPT-Fika-Docker-Guide/README.md

 sudo adduser dockercontainers
 ```

-To be able to use docker with this user add them to the docker group
+To be able to use docker with this user, add them to the docker group.

 ```
 sudo groupadd docker